Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Comparative Studies

 \subsection{EVOLP}

-The framework of evolving logic programs EVOLP~\cite{AlferesBLP02} is a powerful approach for modeling updates of (propositional) generalized logic programs.
-Here, we show that \rMCSs\ are expressive enough to capture EVOLP as a particular case.
+We show that \rMCSs\ are expressive enough to capture EVOLP~\cite{AlferesBLP02} (discussed in Section~\ref{sec:evolp}) as a particular case.
 We assume a basic familiarity with logic programs as such, and only point out that a general logic program is a set of logic program rules that allow default negation in the head. \emph{Evolving logic programs} are then defined as general logic programs built over a special language which allows them to express self-evolution.
 The language includes a reserved unary predicate, assert, whose argument may itself be a full-blown rule, thus making arbitrary nesting possible.
 Formally, given a propositional language $\mathcal{L}$, the extended language $\mathcal{L}_{\pred{assert}}$ over $\mathcal{L}$ is defined inductively as follows:

 \begin{enumerate}

 \item All propositional atoms in $\mathcal{L}$ are atoms in $\mathcal{L}_{\pred{assert}}$;

 \item if $R$ is a rule over $\mathcal{L}_{\pred{assert}}$ then $\lit{assert}{R}$ is an atom in $\mathcal{L}_{\pred{assert}}$;